 This information is for technologists and therapists who are on leave of absence from their current employer(s) and will not be practicing during the time the leave of absence is in effect.
 This information is also for applicants who want to remain a member of the College in a non-practicing category.

-• Associates are not allowed to practice any aspect of the profession and nor use protected professional titles.
-Practice involves not only the clinical and technical aspects of the profession; but also includes, and is not limited to, functions of education, management, research and administration.
+• Associates are not allowed to practice any aspect of the profession, nor may they use protected professional titles.
+Practice involves not only the clinical and technical aspects of the profession, but also functions of education, management, research and administration.

 • Associates are not required to meet continuing competence requirements.
-If you have been selected to participate in a continuing competence audit and not yet met your audit requirements, you will be required to do so at the time you apply to reinstate your practice permit.
+If you have been selected to participate in a continuing competence audit and have not yet met your audit requirements, you will be required to do so at the time you apply in order to reinstate your practice permit.

-As an associate member, you will continue to receive all College publications and you will continue to have access to the member side of the website.
+As an Associate member, you will continue to receive all College publications and to have access to the member side of the website.

 Submit a completed Registration Change Application – Leaving Practice form prior to the date of your last scheduled working day in your practice.

-Status change applications can not be backdated.
-Back-dated status change applications will be processed to show the effective date of the status change as the date the application is received.
-Rules, regulations, fees and refunds will apply according to the effective date the status change is processed.
+Status change applications cannot be backdated.
+Backdated status change applications will be processed to show the effective date of the status change as the date the application is received.
+Rules, regulations, fees and refunds will apply according to the effective date of the status change.